bradcornford/Notifier/README.md

 	'Notifier'         => 'Cornford\Notifier\Facades\NotifierFacade',

-We then need to introduce the configuration files into your application/

-	php artisan config:publish cornford/notifier

-Finally we need to introduce the packages JavaScripts and Stylesheets, by running the following command.
+We then need to introduce the configuration files, JavaScripts and Stylesheets, by running the following command.

-	php artisan asset:publish cornford/notifier
+	php artisan vendor:publish --provider="Cornford\\Notifier\\Providers\\NotifierServiceProvider"

 That's it!
 You're all set to go.